-Follow the CDC's Return to Work Criteria when an employee has confirmed or probable COVID-19 and requires isolation.
+Follow the CDC's Potential Exposure at Work/Return to Work Criteria when an employee has confirmed or probable COVID-19 and requires isolation.

-To determine whether an employee had potential exposure at work to someone with confirmed COVID-19 and must be excluded from work and quarantined, refer to the CDC's Potential Exposure at Work risk assessment tool.
-Exclusion from work and quarantine for 14 days are recommended for an [unvaccinated] employee who has had unprotected, prolonged close contact with a resident, visitor, or other staff member with confirmed COVID-19.
+To determine whether an employee had potential exposure at work to someone with confirmed COVID-19 and must be excluded from work and quarantined, read the CDC's Potential Exposure at Work risk assessment tool.